VIP-LES/Data-Analysis/README.md

 # Data-Analysis
-Data analysis programs for use with data logged by Verne
+Data analysis programs for use with data logged by Verne and aprs.fi